 Much effort goes into measuring IOPS for patterns that simulate databases, web servers, file servers and so on.
 For gaming, it really depends on the application, since no two games will be identical.
 Some might involve huge textures being loaded from disk, while others might be structured differently.
 Although the 4K QD32 IOPS figure is relevant, it’s best thought of as an indicator of SSD performance with a heavier workload rather than a definitive, comparable benchmark for overall performance.

 We started with a collection of nine SSDs by researching the most popular and competitive drives around.
-At the time, 240-256GB drives offered the best blend of capacity and performance, but as time has passed we're now looking toward 480-512GB drive--256GB can go fast with a few games and Windows 10!
+At the time, 240-256GB drives offered the best blend of capacity and performance, but as time has passed we're now looking toward 480-512GB drives as the baseline, and 1TB and 2TB drives are sometimes tested—256GB can go fast with a few games and Windows 10!
 There are plenty of other SSDs out there and new ones arrive regularly, so we've added additional drives to our database over time.